RapierXbox/ESP32-Sour-Apple/README.md

 I spilled coffee all over a lot of electronics while writing this :(

 # Need help?
-My discord if you need help: rapierxbox
+My discord if you need help: rapierxbox<br>
+or open a issue